 - Ask people to wait in their car, then call them when you are ready for them to come in and see one person at a time

-- Limit the number of seats in the waiting area, and organize the seats to ensure there is six feet between them
+- Limit the number of seats in the waiting area, and organize the seats to ensure there are six feet between them

 - Take away magazines, books, and toys that are typically offered to help pass the time